-- Moderate: These effects, if adverse, while important, are not likely to be key decisionmaking issues. - Minor: These effects may be raised but are unlikely to be of importance in the decisionmaking process. - Neutral: No effect, not significant, noise need not be considered as a determining factor in the decision-making process
+• Neutral: No effect, not significant, noise need not be considered as a determining factor in the decision-making process

-Mitigation and management measures have been identified following the mitigation hierarchy of avoid, reduce/minimise, mitigate and compensate//offset to reduce impact significance to acceptable levels (residual significance).
-Mitigation and management measures identified in the ESIA have been included in a framework ESMP (Volume IV) which outlines the framework for implementing the mitigation measures across the different phases of the development cycle.
-All contractors will be required to demonstrate that they have the procedures in place to implement the requirements of the framework ESMP.
+Mitigation and management measures have been identified following the mitigation hierarchy of avoid, reduce/minimise, mitigate and compensate/offset to reduce impact significance to acceptable levels (residual significance).
+Mitigation and management measures identified in the ESIA have been included in an ESMP (Volume IV) which outlines the framework for implementing the mitigation measures across the different phases of the development cycle.
+All contractors will be required to demonstrate that they have the procedures in place to implement the requirements of the ESMP.
 J.S.C NEGU and the Lenders, or their representatives, will undertake regular audits of works against the requirements of the framework ESMP commensurate with the nature of the risk.

-3.3 Stakeholder engagement
+3.4 Stakeholder engagement